National Advocacy Service (Ireland): History

-Following the COVID-19 pandemic in Ireland, individuals with disabilities endured traumatic and life-altering circumstances, such as social isolation, anxiety, and depression, according to two reports published in 2021 by the NAS, under the auspices of both the Advocacy Service for People with Disabilities and the Patient Advocacy Service, respectively.
-In January 2024, its board chairperson, Rosemary Smyth, stated that several individuals with disabilities were either not permitted to handle their own funds in any way or were only receiving a stipend, which restricted their autonomy and options.
-This was allegedly in contravention of the Assisted Decision-Making (Capacity) Act 2015, which took effect in April 2023.
-According to the 2023 Annual Report by the National Advocacy Service, published in early 2024, “people can face challenges with banking and digital exclusion, may experience control of their finances by others and even financial abuse.”
-According to the report, as of 2023, there were 250 individuals on the advocacy waiting list for assistance with housing, healthcare, and other concerns; this figure represents a 55% growth compared to the previous year.
-The Patient Advocacy Service also reported a 54% increase in requests for support.
+The NAS published two reports in 2021, following the COVID-19 pandemic in Ireland, covering the pandemic's impact on individuals with disabilities, including social isolation, anxiety and depression.

+In January 2024, the NAS's board chairperson, Rosemary Smyth, stated that several individuals with disabilities were either not permitted to handle their own funds in any way or were only receiving a stipend, which restricted their autonomy and options.
+According to the 2023 Annual Report by the National Advocacy Service, published in early 2024, "people can face challenges with banking and digital exclusion, may experience control of their finances by others and even financial abuse".
+According to the report, as of 2023, there were 250 individuals on the advocacy waiting list for assistance with housing, healthcare and other concerns – a 55% increase on the previous year.

-The National Advocacy Service suggested in May 2024 that the hasty choice to declare over 200 individuals as wards of court in early 2023, may have been motivated by apprehension regarding the implementation of assisted decision-making legislation.
+The National Advocacy Service suggested in May 2024 that the decision to declare over 200 individuals as wards of court, in early 2023, may have been motivated by apprehension regarding the implementation of assisted decision-making legislation.
 The Assisted Decision-Making (Capacity) Act 2015, which commenced in 2023, replaced the Lunacy Act 1871, and removed the ward of court system.

-In June 2024, SIPTU members who were employed by the National Advocacy Service declared that they would initiate industrial action.
-The union declared that the strike would persist until an amicable solution to the dispute regarding the compensation and working conditions of the government-funded body was reached.
-The National Advocacy Service had indicated that the strike action may result in service disruptions in the upcoming weeks.
-The NAS stated that the Citizens Information Board, the source of funding for the NAS, was responsible for setting the organization's wages, itself being funded by the Department of Social Protection.
-Management had been accused by the union of overlooking a Labour Court proposal regarding staff compensation.
-SIPTU's Deputy General Secretary, John King, asserted that the Department of Social Protection had permitted the scenario to develop.
+In June 2024, SIPTU members employed by the National Advocacy Service declared that they would initiate industrial action in relation to a dispute on compensation and working conditions.
+The organisation, which indicated that the strike action would likely result in service disruptions, stated that the Citizens Information Board, the source of funding for the NAS, was responsible for setting the organisation's wages.
+Management were accused by the union of overlooking a Labour Court proposal regarding staff compensation.
+Following a two-week strike, SIPTU balloted its members on proposals to resolve the dispute.